 - ABTA-100 will be given credit for BOOK-101 and BOOK-103.

 - ABTA-150 will be given credit for BOOK-113 and BOOK-114.

 - ABTA-125 will be given credit for BOOK 108.

 - BOOK-101 and BOOK-103 will be given credit for ABTA-100.

 - BOOK-113 and BOOK-114 will be given credit for ABTA-150.

 The estimated cost for this program is $3493

 Tuition and fees for the Bookkeeping Certificate will be charged on a semester basis and is not course-by-course.
-The program tuition cost is $3358.39.
-New students in 2019 will be required to pay a non-refundable tuition deposit of $1500 the time of registration.
+Students will be required to pay a non-refundable tuition deposit of $1500 the time of registration.
 For the second semester, students must pay all remaining tuition and student fees by the semester Fee Payment Deadline.

 Students will be given a priority date and time to register.
 In order to secure a seat in the program, students are encouraged to register as close to their priority date and time as possible.

-Tuition costs for domestic students - $405 per course plus related student fees, EXCEPT FOR the following courses:
+Tuition costs for domestic students is $412 per course plus related student fees, EXCEPT FOR the following courses: